fisakov/typechecking-lambdacalc/Type Checking with Constraint Rules.md

 /jetbrains.svg

-# Type checking lambda calculus with constraint rules
+# Type Checking Lambda Calculus with Constraint Rules

 ## A primer on the upcoming feature of JetBrains MPS